History of Oak Park and River Forest High School: 1961–1980

-1981-onward
+1981 onward

 In the autumn of 1983, the school inducted the first members of its alumni hall of fame.

 1983 also saw OPRF among 32 Chicago-area school districts who had members of Lyndon LaRouche's National Democratic Policy Committee run for their school board.
 Among the changes these candidates supported are an end to "the hoax of new math", the end of all ecology classes, the elimination of non-classical music, and the end of vocational education classes.
 In Oak Park-River Forest, as with most of the districts, the candidates were not elected.
 By the 1990s, the concern over this, which began to include concerns over violence spreading from other schools, even required the hiring of private detectives to investigate student residency.

 1983 also saw OPRF join a trend in identifying students (42 in 1983) who were nonresidents of the district (mostly from Chicago), and dismissing them.
 In some cases, this involved sending security guards to the local elevated train platforms to identify students arriving from the city.

 The autumn of 1983 also saw the school caught up in the deportation of an employee of 25 years.
-In 1982, the school's head custodian had admitted to the U.S. Justice Department that he had not been open about his tenure as a member of the Waffen-SS at the Gross-Rosen concentration camp during World War II.
+In 1982, the school's head custodian, Reinhold Kulle, had admitted to the U.S. Justice Department that he had not been open about his tenure as a member of the Waffen-SS at the Gross-Rosen concentration camp during World War II.
 After the Justice Department's initial deportation hearings ended, the school opted to dismiss the custodian.
 While there was general community agreement, some opposed the dismissal (including at least one Jewish student), citing his exemplary behavior, caring for students, and hard work.
 The former custodian was deported to West Germany after his final appeal was denied by Supreme Court Justice John Paul Stevens in 1987.
+Kulle died in 2006.
+The board of trustees chose to not renew his contract and then allow him to collect retirement funds after a political conflict over whether to fire him.
+The school board decided that it had to remove Kulle after he was not candid in its interviews about his Nazi past.

 Walter Mondale returned to the school as a presidential candidate, making a public call for Ronald Reagan to suspend underground nuclear testing.